 Honda Accord Bearing Replacement

-Bearing replacement can also be done on other Honda models if you experience excessive play in your wheels, although this may not always be covered under warranty.
+Bearing Replacement can also be done on other Honda models if you experience excessive play in your wheels, although this may not always be covered under warranty.

 Keep an eye out for warning signs like grinding noises or poor braking performance before making any costly repairs – don’t ignore them just because something seems minor at first glance.